Although he and Fred Wilpon are lifelong friends,

 Honorable Mention to:

 * Roger Connor of Waterbury, New Haven County, Connecticut, a Hall-of-Famer for the 1880s New York Giants and one of baseball's earliest true sluggers.
 Somebody had to have the record for most career home runs before Babe Ruth broke it, and it was Connor, with 137.
 Yes, 137.
-He is also credited with the first grand slam, the first home run hit with the bases loaded in major league play, in 1881.
+He is also credited with the 1st grand slam, the 1st home run hit with the bases loaded in major league play, in 1881.

 * Dan Brouthers of Troy, Renssalaer County, New York, the city across the Hudson River from Albany where the Giants started, a Hall-of-Famer who hit .342 lifetime and helped the Detroit Wolverines win the 1887 NL Pennant.
 Brouthers had the career home run record before Connor surpassed it, with 106.